Nowe Brzesko

 Nowe Brzesko is a town in Proszowice County, Lesser Poland Voivodeship, in southern Poland.
 It is the seat of the gmina (administrative district) called Gmina Nowe Brzesko.
 According to 2011 official census Nowe Brzesko has population of 1662.

-It gained town rights in 1279, but lost that status in 1870 by decree of the Russian tsar.
-It became a town again on 1 January 2011.
+History

 Nowe Brzesko was first mentioned in the first half of the 13th century.
 The village belonged to the Bishops of Kraków, who handed it to the Norbertine abbey from nearby Hebdów.
-On October 6, 1279, it became a town, and its first known wójt was Gotfryd, the son of Arnold from Ślesin in Greater Poland.
+On October 6, 1279, it became a town, and its first known wójt was Gotfryd, the son of Arnold from Ślesin.
 Due to several privileges, the town quickly developed, but in the first half of the 15th century it declined, due to a catastrophic flood of the Vistula (1442).
 Furthermore, in 1444-45 it was ransacked by the unpaid royal soldiers, returning to Poland after the defeat in the Battle of Varna.
 As a result, Nowe Brzesko, while still a town, did not differ from local villages.
 Artisans were few, and fairs were not organized.
-In 1522, King Zygmunt Stary ordered local authorities to mark boundaries of Nowe Brzesko, and create a street system, together with a market place.
+In 1522, King Sigismund I the Old ordered local authorities to mark boundaries of Nowe Brzesko, and create a street system, together with a market place.
 Town’s residents were in constant conflict with abbots from Hebdów, who tried to get rid of their privileges.

 In the late 16th century, the population of Nowe Brzesko was app.
 1,000.
 The town slowly developed, but wars of the mid-17th century (see Swedish invasion of Poland) completely destroyed it and decimated the population.
 Polish, Swedish, Tatar and Transilvanian soldiers stayed here, robbing and stealing.
 Poverty and hunger were common, and the population declined by 50%.
 Furthermore, conflicts with the Hebdów abbots did not end, and residents of the town were forced to work for the abbey (see Serfdom).
 In 1761, a group of inhabitants rebelled against the authority of the abbot, and asked King Stanisław August Poniatowski to support them.